Glossary · Family & caregiver restrooms

 No single national registry of family restrooms exists.
 Practical options:

 - RestMap's family restroom finder — you can search for nearby restrooms with AI quality scores for 2M+ locations from 6 data sources, with amenity details such as changing tables surfaced where the data exists.
-No account required, and location stays on your phone.
+No account required, and RestMap does not store your precise location on its servers.

 - Refuge Restrooms — a public, community-moderated database with filters for